 Innovative.
 Sustainable.
 Durable.

 These values are at the heart of both the Japanese tradition of Sashiko stitching and the childrenswear brand, Petit Pli.
-Together, they are on a mission to transform the future of fast fashion by striving to reduce waste reduction in today’s highly resource-driven world.
+Together, they are on a mission to transform the future of fast fashion by striving to reduce waste in today’s highly resource-driven world.

 Exploring Sashiko Stitching

 What is Sashiko exactly?
-It is a Japanese sewing technique that repairs and embellishes fabric to revitalize garments.
+It is a Japanese sewing technique that repairs and embellishes fabric to revitalise garments.
 It has evolved into a unique art form that highlights the importance of appreciating the craftsmanship behind a garment.

 Through ‘boro’ pieces of fabric are repeatedly repaired and patched to transform them into innovative new designs — erasing the need to continually create new garments from scratch, which only further increases our water and carbon footprints.